SNAP Benefits in Pennsylvania: How to Apply and Qualify

 Mail-In Application

-To qualify for SNAP, you must live in the Pennsylvania county where you apply.
-All applying household members must be U.S. citizens or qualified non-citizens and have a Social Security number.
+You must live in the Pennsylvania county where you apply.
+Applicants must be U.S. citizens or specific “qualified” non-citizens, and every household member applying needs a Social Security number.

 How to Contact EBT Customer Service in Pennsylvania

-They are available Monday through Friday, from 8 AM to 5 PM Eastern.
+• Hours: Live operators are available Monday through Friday, 8 AM to 5 PM.

 See Pennsylvania EBT Customer Service Contacts